Lax comma categories of ordered sets: Introduction

 It has been noticeable that the so-called \textit{lax comma $2$-categories} play an important role in our work (\textit{c.f.} \cite{CLN}).
 Although they are quite natural (appearing, for instance, in \cite{ML} and \cite[2.2]{STWW}), it seems that the literature still lacks a systematic study of their fundamental properties; namely, topologicity, exponentiability, and descent.

 Since these properties are essential to our endeavour, we give herein an exposition on the lax comma $2$-categories of $\Ord$, the $2$-category of ordered sets (also called preordered sets).
-We prove that the forgetful functor $\Ord//X\to \Ord $ is topological.
-Moreover, we show that $\Ord//X$ is complete and cartesian closed if and only if $X$ is.
+We prove that the forgetful functor $\Ord//X\to \Ord $ is topological if and only if $X$ is complete.
+Moreover, we show that, provided that $X$ has a bottom element, $\Ord//X$ is complete and cartesian closed if and only if $X$ is.
 We end by analysing descent in this category.
-Namely, when $X$ is complete and cartesian closed, we show that, for a morphism in $\Ord//X$, being pointwise effective for descent in $\Ord$ is sufficient, while being effective for descent in $\Ord$ is necessary, to be effective for descent in $\Ord//X$.
+Namely, when $X$ is complete, we show that, for a morphism in $\Ord//X$, being pointwise effective for descent in $\Ord$ is sufficient, while being effective for descent in $\Ord$ is necessary, to be effective for descent in $\Ord//X$.

 Although further enriched and $2$-dimensional aspects of lax comma objects are essential to our project (see, for instance, \cite{CLN} for an overall view of our ongoing work's setting), they are not relevant to the present note and, hence, will not be dealt herein.